Ashlee Martinson: Trial and conviction

-Martinson was originally charged, as an adult, with two accounts of first-degree intentional homicide and false imprisonment.
+Martinson was charged as an adult, with two accounts of first-degree intentional homicide and false imprisonment.
 She later pleaded not guilty by reason of insanity.
 She later accepted a plea deal of second-degree murder in March 2016 and was sentenced to twenty-three years in prison along with seventeen years of supervision in June.
 The prosecutors pursued a forty-year sentence, where her defense argued for eight, citing her mother's negligence of subjecting the family to the abuse of Thomas Ayers.
 Judge Michael Bloom stated he felt Martinson's history was not enough to justify murder and her life was not in danger at the time.

 Martinson is detained at Taycheedah Correctional Institution, located in Fond du Lac, Wisconsin.
 Since her imprisonment, she states she feels "happy" and "safe."
 She also received her high school diploma.

 In June 2017, Martinson argued for a reduced sentence with the aid of her lawyer, who cited the defendant was incapable of making a rational choice due to her living conditions.
 The motion was denied by judge Michael Bloom in September.
-In 2019 an appeals court denied her a new trial.
+In 2019, an appeals court denied her a new trial.